mikegggit/data_structures/graph/graphs.md

 ### Root
 Relevant to trees, which are a type of acyclical undirected graph.

+Can also be considered relevant to graphs if referring to the starting node in a graph traversal as root.

 ### Spanning tree
 Relevant to a connected graph.